As an alternative, Currency Brokers are specialists in the foreign exchange industry and can save you between 3-5% on your conversion.

 Again, if the rate continues to rise after your limit has triggered, you can’t then change the rate or buy more currency.

-If you want to buy more after the fact, you’ll have to book a spot contract.
+If you want to buy more after the limit order is met, you’ll have to book a spot contract.

 Stop Loss